Southern Australia Tour Plus • View Itinerary

 |

 As hard as it is to say goodbye to Sydney, it’s just as easy to say hello to the Southern Highlands.
-South of the ‘Harbour City’, the bucolic countryside of Berrima awaits – fun fact: this is the oldest Georgian village in Australia.
-Further on, you’re welcomed to Gold Creek Station by sheep farmer Craig Starr for a Be My Guest BBQ lunch and tales about life on the land.
+South of the ‘Harbour City’, the rustic countryside of Berrima awaits – fun fact: this is the oldest Georgian village in Australia.
+Further on, you’re welcomed to Gold Creek Station by sheep farmer Craig Starr for a BBQ lunch and tales about life on the land.
 Onward to the country’s cool little capital, home to Parliament House, where you’ll go behind the political scenes.
-Tonight, join your Travel Director for a Welcome Dinner.

 Crowne Plaza Canberra